pontem-network/aptos-core/developer-docs-site/docs/nodes/node-health-checker/index.md

 # Node Health Checker

-The Aptos Node Health Checker (NHC) service can be used to check the health of the following Aptos node types:
+The Pont Node Health Checker (NHC) service can be used to check the health of the following Pont node types:

 - Validator nodes.
 - Validator fullnodes, and